Software Takeover Service

 We Inherit Code Other Developers Built

 It usually starts with an email.
-"Our developer has gone quiet and we have a system nobody else understands."
+"Our developer's gone quiet and we have a system nobody else understands."

-We have had this conversation dozens of times.
-The specifics vary, but the anxiety is always the same: your business depends on software that is running, right now, serving customers and processing orders.
+We've had this conversation more times than we can count.
+The specifics vary, but the anxiety is always the same: your business depends on software that's running, right now, serving customers and processing orders.
 And the one person who understood how it works has stopped answering their phone.

-A Takeover is a structured handover of an existing software system to our team.
-We secure access, audit the codebase, stabilise what is there, and give you an honest assessment of whether to continue with it or start fresh.
-We have done it many times, and the situation is almost always recoverable.
+A software takeover is a structured handover of an existing system to our team.
+We secure your access, run a source code audit, stabilise what's there, and give you an honest assessment of whether to continue with it or start fresh.
+In our experience the situation is almost always recoverable, and you don't have to keep working with us once you have the assessment in hand.

 What we do first